cilium/community/GOVERNANCE.md

 ## Voting

-In general, we prefer that technical issues and maintainer membership are amicably worked out between the persons involved.
-If a dispute cannot be decided independently, the committers and maintainers can be called in to decide on an issue.
-If the maintainers themselves cannot decide on an issue, the issue will be resolved by voting.
-The voting process is a simple majority in which each committer and each maintainer receives one vote.
+In general, we prefer that technical issues, governance issues, and community membership are amicably worked out between the persons involved.
+If a dispute cannot be decided independently, the committers can be called in to decide on an issue.
+If the committers themselves cannot decide on an issue, the issue will be resolved by voting.
+The voting process is a simple majority in which each committer receives one vote, subject to the Company Block Vote Limit.

 Votes are done in the Slack channel ```#committers``` using Slack polls.
 A failure to vote is an implicit abstention.

 ### Company Block Vote Limit

 In the spirit of ensuring a diverse community, the number of votes a single company can receive is limited to 6 votes.
-The company affiliation of maintainers and committers is documented in the [MAINTAINERS.md](https://github.com/cilium/cilium/blob/main/MAINTAINERS.md) file.
+The company affiliation of committers is documented in the [MAINTAINERS.md](https://github.com/cilium/cilium/blob/main/MAINTAINERS.md) file.

 Votes are counted within the company association and then broken down proportionally.
 For example, if 7 committers from a company vote, with 6 voting yes and 1 voting no: